 I don’t often buy, but I love to browse.
 Food markets are my go-to, but I can never walk away empty handed from a good antiques market.

-Favourite Markets: Eat Street Markets in Brisbane, the Old Town Antiques Markets in Nice, South Melbourne Markets in Melbourne and the Tsukiji Markets in Tokyo.
+Favourite Markets: Eat Street Markets in Brisbane, the Old Town Antiques Markets in Nice, South Melbourne Markets in Melbourne and in Tokyo, Yanaka Ginza and the Tsukiji Markets.

 4. Do something and eat somewhere super touristy